How to Automate Your Business Without Writing Code

 Task and Project Management

 It’s easy to lose track of deadlines or forget next steps when your schedule is full.
 An AI helper can organize tasks, assign due dates, and send reminders based on project progress.
-It can also create workflows that adjust as things change, keeping your calendar and your team aligned.
+It can also automate workflows that adjust as things change, keeping your calendar and your team aligned.

 Data and Reporting